genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 ## Workaround for LSEP showing up in CJK input methods

-_**NOTE:** This is not FreeBSD-specific.
+_**NOTE:** The problem seems to have been resolved on Joplin v1.1.x or later with the editor component changed from Ace Editor to CodeMirror.
+Also, it is not FreeBSD-specific.
 But anyway, I wrote it down here for future reference._
-_**NOTE:** (2020-09-12) The problem seems to have been resolved on Joplin v1.1.x with the editor component changed from Ace Editor to CodeMirror.
-You can try v1.1.1 with the tagged commit [freebsd-v1.1.1-20200912](https://github.com/genneko/joplin/releases/tag/freebsd-v1.1.1-20200912) on my fork, which is a pre-release and I haven't fully tested yet._

 This issue was reported several times as below.
 * [#1210](https://github.com/laurent22/joplin/issues/1210)